 DM-related characteristics

 The mean duration of DM in the observation group was 6.8 ± 5.7 years, 7.4 ± 5.6 years, with no statistical difference (P > 0.05); the proportion of history of hypertension was lower than the control group (P < 0.05), but no significant difference in family history of DM (P > 0.05); the incidence of poor glucose control in the observation group was 77.9%, significantly higher than 56.5% (P < 0.001).
 In both groups, drugs were the main way to control blood glucose, accounting for 45.7% and 43.8%, respectively, but the proportion of the observation group using oral medicine and insulin was significantly lower than that of the control group (10.5% vs 24.8%, P < 0.05).
-There were significant differences between the two groups, and the proportion was 43.8%, while the control group was 43.3%, statistically different (P < 0.05); there was no significant difference in the family history of DM and regular blood glucose monitoring (P > 0.05, Table 2).
+There were significant differences between the two groups, and the proportion was 43.8%, while the control group was 43.3%, statistically different (P < 0.05); there was no significant difference in the family history of DM and regular blood glucose monitoring (P > 0.05; Table 2).

 Test results of laboratory indicators

 Systolic BP, diastolic blood pressure, body weight, body mass index (BMI), and lymphocyte count were lower than the control group, while fasting glucose and HDL were higher than the control group (P < 0.05).
-Serum cholesterol and triglyceride levels may differ between the two groups (P = 0.052), but not in height, glycated hemoglobin, hemoglobin, albumin and LDL (P > 0.05, Table 3).
+Serum cholesterol and triglyceride levels may differ between the two groups (P = 0.052), but not in height, glycated hemoglobin, hemoglobin, albumin and LDL (P > 0.05; Table 3).

 Nutritional status